Explosion-Scratch/whisper-mac/docs/ACTIONS.md

 #### Content Replacement

 - **Replace Segment**: Say "replace this with [text]" to replace current segment content
+- **Shell Command Helper**:
-- **Shell Command**: Say "shell" to replace with "Write a shell command to"
+  - Say "shell" to replace with "Write a shell command to"
+  - Say "shell [task]" to replace with "Write a shell command to [task]"
+  - Examples: "shell add commit and push" → "Write a shell command to add commit and push"

 #### Bulk Operations